georgebsr/100-days-of-code-with-codecademy/README.md

 ## Leetcode
 I had no free time today because of interviews and some personal stuff.
 I solved some Leetcode challenges in JS so as not to break the streak.

+# Day 34
+## Iterators and Higher-Order Functions
+Today, I focused on JavaScript Iterators and Higher-Order Functions.
+I explored how functions like .forEach(), .map(), .filter(), and .reduce() can be used to iterate over arrays in a more concise and functional way.

+## Concepts Practiced:
+- forEach() – Executed a function on each element in an array
+- map() – Created a new array by applying a function to each element
+- filter() – Returned an array with elements that passed a specific condition
+- reduce() – Combined array elements into a single value (sum, product, etc.)